 Instructions

 - In a wide pan with a lid (like this one, this one, or this one), melt butter over medium-high heat.
-Add onion and cook, stirring occasionally, until translucent and just starting to brown, about five minutes.
-While onion cooks, rinse rice in a fine-mesh sieve until the water runs clear and shake out any excess water.

-- Add garlic to pan and cook, stirring, until very fragrant, about a minute.
-Add rice and stir to coat with butter, then cook, stirring once or twice, for two minutes.
-Pour in stock and give it all a good stir.
-Bring to a boil over high heat.
+- Bring to a boil over high heat.
 Then cover pan, lower heat to maintain a gentle simmer, and cook until broth is absorbed, 15 to 20 minutes.

 - Off the heat, place a clean kitchen towel between the pan and the lid to absorb excess steam and let pilaf rest for 5 to 10 minutes.
-Sprinkle with chives and almonds if using and serve.

 Notes

 - Some American brands of basmati rice do better with a little less liquid.
-If your rice is very thin or the package instructions indicate less than two cups of water per cup of rice, you may want to scale back to 2 cups of stock.
+If your rice is very thin or the package instructions indicate less than two cups of water per cup of rice, you may want to scale back to two cups of stock.

 - If you use salted butter and stock, you may not need additional salt.
 Just taste and adjust before serving.